18r441m/CSCE274/Assignments/Projects/project1/README.md

         dts start_gui_tools <duckiebot_name>

-    When that starts you will have a connection to the ROS instance on the Duckiebot and can use debug tools.
+    When that starts, you will connect to the ROS instance on the Duckiebot and can use debug tools.
 Run:

         rqt_graph
     And you should see a graph of all nodes and topics.
 Screenshot the most legible image of this graph as you can to turn it in.